louisguitton/guitton.co-hugo/content/posts/2021-03-11-learning-budget.md

 the key is to have a routine of learning and a self-budget : were you taking online classes before? were you buying books before ?
 It's not because you have money that you should spend it: if you're not used to buying and reading textbooks, you're going to waste time and money.

-But it does help to feel "liberated" (although no one was stopping you from investing your own money in yoursefl)
+But it does help to feel "liberated" (although no one was stopping you from investing your own money in yourself)

 ## If it's a "product", fill in Jobs to be Done